-- (2) BENEFIT DIRECTOR.
-The director designated as the benefit director of a benefit corporation as provided in this act. - (3) BENEFIT ENFORCEMENT PROCEEDING.
-A claim or action brought directly by a benefit corporation, or derivatively on behalf of a benefit corporation, against a director or officer for: - a.
-Failure to pursue the general public benefit purpose of the benefit corporation or any specific public benefit purpose set forth in its articles. - b.
-Violation of a duty or standard of conduct under this act. - (4) BENEFIT OFFICER.
-The officer of a benefit corporation. - (5) GENERAL PUBLIC BENEFIT.
-A material positive impact on society and the environment by the operations of a benefit corporation taken as a whole, as measured by a third-party standard, through activities that promote some combination of specific public benefits. - (6) INDEPENDENT.
-A person has no relationship with a benefit corporation or any of its subsidiaries, other than the relationship of serving as the benefit director or benefit officer, either directly or as a shareholder, partner, member, or other owner or a director, officer, or other manager of an association that has a material relationship with the benefit corporation or any of its subsidiaries.
-A material relationship between an individual and a benefit corporation or any of its subsidiaries will be conclusively presumed to exist if:
+3 (2) BENEFIT DIRECTOR.
+The director designated as the 4 benefit director of a benefit corporation as provided in this 5 act.

+6 (3) BENEFIT ENFORCEMENT PROCEEDING.
+A claim or 7 action brought directly by a benefit corporation, or 8 derivatively on behalf of a benefit corporation, against a 9 director or officer for:

+a.
+Failure to pursue the general public benefit purpose of the benefit corporation or any specific public benefit purpose set forth in its articles.

+b.
+Violation of a duty or standard of conduct underthis act.

+15 (4) BENEFIT OFFICER.
+The officer of a benefit16 corporation.

+17 (5) GENERAL PUBLIC BENEFIT.
+A material positive 18 impact on society and the environment by the operations of a 19 benefit corporation taken as a whole, as measured by a 20 third-party standard, through activities that promote some 21 combination of specific public benefits.

+(6) INDEPENDENT.
+A person has no relationship with a benefit corporation or any of its subsidiaries, other than the relationship of serving as the benefit director or benefit officer, either directly or as a shareholder, partner, member, or other owner or a director, officer, or other manager of an association that has a material relationship with the benefit a.
+The person is, or has been within the last three years, an employee of the benefit corporation or any of its subsidiaries, other than as a benefit officer.

+1 corporation or any of its subsidiaries.
+A material 2 relationship between an individual and a benefit corporation 3 or any of its subsidiaries will be conclusively presumed to 4 exist if:

-- a.
-The person is, or has been within the last three years, an employee of the benefit corporation or any of its subsidiaries, other than as a benefit officer. - b.
-An immediate family member of the person is, or has been within the last three years, an executive officer, other than a benefit officer, of the benefit corporation or any of its subsidiaries. - c.
-The person, or an association of which the person is a director, officer, or other manager or in which the person owns beneficially or of record five percent or more of the outstanding equity interests, owns beneficially or of record five percent or more of the outstanding shares of the benefit corporation. - (7) MINIMUM STATUS VOTE.
-In addition to any other approval or vote required by this act or a bylaw adopted by the shareholders: - a.
-The holders of shares of every class or series shall be entitled to vote in the corporate action regardless
+b.
+An immediate family member of the person is, or has been within the last three years, an executive officer, other than a benefit officer, of the benefit corporation or any of its subsidiaries.

+12 c.
+The person, or an association of which the person 13 is a director, officer, or other manager or in which the 14 person owns beneficially or of record five percent or more of 15 the outstanding equity interests, owns beneficially or of 16 record five percent or more of the outstanding shares of the 17 benefit corporation.

+18 (7) MINIMUM STATUS VOTE.
+In addition to any other 19 approval or vote required by this act or a bylaw adopted by 20 the shareholders: